How to Grow Cabbage in Raised Beds

 Organic DIY remedy for cabbage worms

 One morning my beautiful cabbages had holes in the leaves.
-I knew that meant the dreaded cabbage worms had arrived.
+The dreaded cabbage worms had arrived.

 cabbage plants with insect damage on the leaves